-Our audits of the consolidated financial statements referred to above also included an audit of the financial statement schedule of the Reconciliation to Generally Accepted Accounting Principles in the United States of America as listed in the index on page F-1 of this prospectus.
-In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+Our audits of the consolidated financial statements referred to above also included an audit of the financial statement schedule of the Reconciliation to Generally Accepted Accounting Principles in the United States of America which also appears in Exhibit 2 of this Form 40-F. In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.

-/s/ PricewaterhouseCoopers LLP CHARTERED ACCOUNTANTS
+/S/PRICEWATERHOUSECOOPERS LLP